Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Empirical processes and a view towards hypothesis testing

-\item A suitable studentization of the test statistic will be necessary in cases of no $\mc G$-invariance.
-As we will see in the next section, the reason for this is that the randomization procedure in general alters the (asymptotic) distribution of a statistic. \end{enumerate}
+Third, a suitable studentization of the test statistic will be necessary for ensuring the asymptotic exactness of a hypothesis test in cases of no $\mc G$-invariance, i.e.\ under $H \setminus H_0$.
+As we will see in the next section, the reason for this is that the randomization procedure in general alters the (asymptotic) distribution of a statistic.

-Without the first mentioned property, i.e.\ asymptotic normality of the randomization empirical process irrespective of violations of the (sub-)null hypothesis, the applicability of the present theory would be far too restrictive because any randomization group invariance rarely holds in real world problems.
-But also if $\mc G$-invariance should not hold in a particular application, randomization and permutation methods are often found to still produce very accurate results, often even for small samples.
+Without the first mentioned property, i.e.\ the asymptotic \tcb{Gaussianity} of the randomization empirical process irrespective of violations of the \tcb{sharp} null hypothesis $H_0$, the applicability of the present theory would be far too restrictive: randomization group invariance rarely holds in real life problems, \tcb{unless the randomization method exactly reflects the physical randomization of the experiment}.
+Yet, randomization methods, \tcb{e.g.\ random permutation}, are known to produce very accurate results, often even for small samples.